 Some metal detectors are installed on the ground, and they scan people as they walk across.
 It is for the same purpose.
 To prevent people from passing through with metallic objects.

 This type can be seen in airports.
 They are also used in drug manufacturing and food production processes.
 They are meant to scan for the presence of metals.
 The most common type is the one used by metal hunters.
 They are used to find relics, coins, and treasures buried in the ground.
 These metal detectors are used by metal detectorists.

 If you are among the people that always ask – How do metal detectors work, here are all you should know about how metal detectors work.

-Main types of metal detectors
+Main types of metal detectors:

 While there are numerous brands and models of metal detectors, there are only three types of the device, and they are Beat-Frequency Oscillation (BFO), Very Low Frequency (VLF), and Pulse Induction (PI) metal detectors.